 About Michelle (Rogers) Soutier

-Michelle is a native of North Carolina and a graduate of UNC Charlotte, and has an extensive background in performing arts and education.
+Michelle is a native of North Carolina and a graduate of UNC Charlotte and has an extensive background in performing arts and education.
 Michelle has been recognized for outstanding achievements in dance.
-Michelle is the President of Carolina Dance Masters, and is a member of Dance Educators of America and Dance Masters of America.
+Michelle is the Past President of Carolina Dance Masters and is a member of Dance Educators of America and Dance Masters of America.
 Michelle also serves on the advisory board for The Ziegfeld Club, Inc, is on the faculty for the 2018 I.D.E.A.
-Conference, and is honored to serve Dancers Against Cancer as a National Ambassador.
+Conference, and is an Executive Administrator for the Dancer Against Cancer Board of Directors.

 In addition to teaching dance, Michelle maintains her commitment to community service.
 In 2015, she was inducted into Make-A-Wish Foundation’s ‘W.I.S.H.
 Society’ (Women Inspiring Strength and Hope) for her dedication to raising funds to grant the wishes of children battling life-threatening illnesses in the Charlotte area.
 In 2016, Michelle received the Humanitarian Award from African Christians Fellowship International (ACFI) for her continued support of ACFI’s work supporting Liberian orphans.
 Michelle currently serves as a National Ambassador for Dancers Against Cancer, an organization that provides financial assistance to dancers, dance teachers, and choreographers who have been diagnosed with cancer.